Piecewise flat Ricci flow of compact without boundary three-manifolds: Ricci flow and triangulations

 \begin{enumerate} \item The \emph{cubic} block is cube-shaped and composed of six tetrahedra.
 There are seven edges for a given vertex, three along the $x$, $y$ and $z$ coordinates, three face-diagonals and a body-diagonal, with the tetrahedra specified so that the orientation of the face-diagonals on opposite sides agree.
 This is the most simple construction but it only borders on being a Delaunay triangulation for a flat metric, with the circumcenters of all six tetrahedra coinciding at the centre of the cube.

-\item A \emph{skew} block has the same structure as the cubic block, but with the vertices in the $x$ and $z$ directions skewed so that $v_x = (1, -1/3,0)$ and $v_z = (-1/3,-2/9,1)$.
-This block forms a different tiling of $T^3$, and gives a strongly Delaunay triangulation for a flat metric.
+\item A \emph{skew} block has the same structure as the cubic block but with the vertices $v_x$ and $v_z$ skewed so that $v_x = (1, -1/3,0)$ and $v_z = (-1/3,-2/9,1)$.
+This block forms a different tiling of the same domain, and gives a strongly Delaunay triangulation for a flat metric.

 \item A \emph{diamond} block is constructed by forming a set of four tetrahedra in a diamond shape around each coordinate edge, with the edges in the outer ring parallel with the other coordinate directions.
 This block contains two distinct vertices, instead of the single vertex for the other two blocks, and 14 edges, six that are parallel with the three coordinates and eight forming a set of four body-diagonal-type edges. \end{enumerate}